mtxadmin/zabbix/DFS-R/README.md

     - Script will detect all DFS-R folders and add appropriate keys in zabbix (via Zabbix API)

 3. Add script to Windows task scheduler:

     "Create Task.."

     - In General tab:

 	Name: enter any task name as you wish.
 For instance: "DFS-R backlog monitoring"

-	"When running the task, use the following user account:"
+	- "When running the task, use the following user account:"<br>
-	Enter account with sufficient permissions for reading DFS-R data DO NOT set chechbox "Do not store password"
+	Enter account with sufficient permissions for reading DFS-R data<br>
+	DO NOT set chechbox "Do not store password"<br>
 	Please note that NT AUTHORITY/SYSTEM will not work

-	"Run whether user is logged on or not"
+	- "Run whether user is logged on or not"

-	"Run with highest privileges"
+	- "Run with highest privileges"

-	Configure for: set latest version
+	- Configure for: set latest version

     - In Triggers tab:

         "New..."

-Begin task: On a schedule (default)
+        Begin task: On a schedule (default)<br>
-One time (default)
+        One time (default)<br>
         Repeat task every: 5 minutes (it is the minimum.
-You can set another value if you like) For a duration of: Indefinitely
+You can set another value if you like)<br>
+        For a duration of: Indefinitely<br>
-Stop task if it runs longer than: 30 minutes (this is optional parameter, just in case) Enabled (default)
+        Stop task if it runs longer than: 30 minutes (this is optional parameter, just in case)<br>
+        Enabled (default)

-In Actions tab:
+    - In Actions tab:

         "New..."

-Action: Start a program
+        Action: Start a program<br>
-Program/script: Powershell.exe
+        Program/script: Powershell.exe<br>
-(or: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe)
+        (or: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe)<br>
-Add arguments (optional): -NoProfile -ExecutionPolicy Bypass -File "c:\zabbix\scripts\DFS-R_backlog.ps1" -Mode "Scheduler" (edit path to script here.
-And this is NOT optional :-) )
+        Add arguments (optional): -NoProfile -ExecutionPolicy Bypass -File "c:\zabbix\scripts\DFS-R_backlog.ps1" -Mode "Scheduler"<br>
+        (edit path to script here.
+And this is NOT optional :-) )<br>

-In Settings tab:
+    - In Settings tab:

 	Stop the task if it runs longer than: 1 hour (this is optional parameter, just in case)

-After clicking OK don't forget to enter password to account
+    After clicking OK don't forget to enter (correct!) password to account

 4. Run created task and see that status changed to Ready and Last Run Result is (0x0)